-- (3) If information on or with the parking control sign or road marking indicates that the vehicle must be positioned at an angle of 90°, the driver- - (a) must position the driver's vehicle so the vehicle is at an angle as near as practicable to 90°, as shown in example 3 or 4; and - (b) if the vehicle is parked on the side of the road-may position the vehicle with either the front or rear of the vehicle nearest to traffic in the marked lane or line of traffic next to the part of the road where the driver parks.
+- (3) If the parking control sign or road marking indicates that the vehicle must be positioned at an angle of 90°, the driver- - (a) must position the driver's vehicle so the vehicle is at an angle as near as practicable to 90°, as shown in example 3 or 4; and - (b) if the vehicle is parked on the side of the road- - (i) if the road marking, or information on the parking control sign, includes the words "rear in" or "front in", or similar words-must position the vehicle so that the front of the vehicle is nearest the centre of the road, or the rear of the vehicle is nearest the centre of the road, in accordance with the road marking or sign; or - (ii) otherwise-may position the vehicle either way around.

-Example 3 Parking at 90°

-at the side of a two-way road
+Parking at 90° at the side of a two-way road

-Parking at 90°

-at the right side of a one-way road
+Example 4 Parking at 90° at the right side of a one-way road

-- (4) If information on or with the parking control sign or road marking indicates that the vehicle must be positioned at an angle of 135°, the driver must position the driver's vehicle- - (a) so the vehicle is at an angle as near as practicable to 135°, as shown in example 5 or 6; and - (b) if the vehicle is parked on the side of the road-with the front of the vehicle nearest to traffic in the marked lane or line of traffic next to the part of the road where the driver parks.
+- (4) If the road marking, or information on the parking control sign, includes the words "rear in", or similar words, the driver must position the driver's vehicle- - (a) so that the vehicle is at an angle as near as practicable to- - (i) the angle indicated by the road marking or parking control sign; or - (ii) if the road marking or parking control sign does not indicate an angle-45°; and - (b) if the vehicle is parked on the side of the road-with the front of the vehicle nearest to the centre of the road. - (4A) Subrule (4) does not apply if the parking control sign or road marking indicates that the vehicle must be positioned at an angle of 90°.